• Skip to primary navigation

 Then there's heavy cream.
 It's a game of richness.

 Curious about more useful swaps?
-Check our guide on heavy cream substitutes.
+Check heavy cream substitutes, or explore cream cheese swaps for tangier dishes.

 3 - Whole Milk and Sugar

-If you want more ideas on using whole milk, check out our whole milk substitutes guide.
-It's a great way to expand your recipe game!
+If you want more ideas on using whole milk, Check out whole milk substitutes guide and whole wheat flour swaps for baking.

 4 - Coconut Cream and Maple Syrup

 Curious for more options?
-Check out our coconut cream substitutes and maple syrup substitutes guides.
+Check out coconut cream substitutes and maple syrup substitutes guides, and see coconut aminos alternatives for savory dishes for different flavor profiles.

 5 - Almond Milk and Honey

-For those avoiding dairy and wanting a sweet substitute, almond milk and honey are your new best friends.
+For those avoiding dairy and wanting a sweet substitute, almond milk (a plant-based milk made from ground almonds and water) and honey are your new best friends.

-Mix a 1:1 ratio of almond milk with ยฝ to โ…“ cup of honey, depending on how sweet you like it.
+Mix a 1:1 ratio of almond milk with ½ to ⅓ cup of honey, depending on how sweet you like it.
 This combo gives you a creamy texture without the dairy.

-If you're curious, check out more on almond milk substitutes.
+If you're curious, check out more on almond milk substitutes and related almond oil alternatives for flavor.

 6 - Cashew Cream and Agave Nectar